BrennanB/quartz/content/W.A.F.F.L.E.S..md

 # Who We Are

 W.A.F.F.L.E.S.
 Community Robotics is a not-for-profit, volunteer-operated organization located in Kingston, Ontario Canada.
 We have a family of community-based _FIRST_ Robotics programs for youth aged 6 through 18, which are open to anyone in the area who does not have a team at their school.
-Our teams are supported by a group of [[sponsors]] and [[mentor]]s who are [[alumni]] or community professionals.
+Our teams are supported by a group of [[Sponsor|sponsor]] and [[Mentor|mentors]] who are [[alumni]] or community professionals.
 We also run LEGO robotics summer camps and are a part of many community events to promote STEM in our area.

 # The W.A.F.F.L.E.S.
 Acronym